*Updated July 2026*

 Northeast

-- Rhode Island — University of Rhode Island Extension guidance calls for phosphorus-free fertilizer on established lawns unless a soil test shows phosphorus is low, with slow-release nitrogen preferred; new seedings and stripped sites may need more.
-Confirm current state and local requirements.
+- Rhode Island — The regional outlier: the NEIWPCC regional summaries list no statewide phosphorus application ban comparable to RI's neighbors.
+University of Rhode Island Extension guidance still calls for phosphorus-free fertilizer on established lawns unless a soil test shows a need.
+Confirm current RI DEM guidance and local ordinances.

 - Pennsylvania — A recent statewide law prohibits phosphorus in turf fertilizer except for organic products, products labeled as starter fertilizer, or turf repair.
 It also limits nitrogen and requires slow-release nitrogen to meet an enhanced-efficiency standard.